AdobeDocs/experience-manager-64.en/help/assets/related-assets.md

    ![chlimage_1-285](assets/chlimage_1-285.png)

-1. Select the asset and then click/tap **Reveal in Assets** from the toolbar to view the translation status for the asset.
+1. Select the asset and then click/tap **[!UICONTROL Reveal in Assets]** from the toolbar to view the translation status for the asset.

    ![chlimage_1-286](assets/chlimage_1-286.png)